Optional HTML: Everything You Need to Know

 Reasons to keep optional code around typically boil down to understandability, whereas reasons to leave out optional code converge on performance.
 The two don’t need to be at odds with each other when optional code is worked with in our editors and kept in our repositories but pruned for production.

 What code—here: what HTML code—is optional, however?
-This article gives an overview over everything * optional other than extraneous whitespace and anything standard minifiers handle because there’s much to omit and it’s good for us.
+This article gives an overview over everything * optional other than extraneous whitespace and anything standard minifiers already handle.
+There’s much to omit and omitting is good for us.

 The following lists all optional tags (not elements here, let alone attributes) as per current living HTML.
 End tags of void elements are just there for the sake of completeness, put in parentheses.
 To understand conditions and requirements it can be useful to read respective spec parts.

 Attribute values don’t always need to be quoted (no matter single or double quotes).
 The HTML specification explains in great detail how attribute parsing works, so this section tries to outline when quotes can be omitted, and when not.